Ben Dean

 - Met with clients to analyze their business needs.

-- Designed and implemented a simple content management web application that can be modified for a variety of business solutions.
+- Designed and implemented a simple content management web application that can be modified for a

-- HTML templates and JavaScript create a user interface that can be altered independently of the rest of the system.
+- HTML templates and JavaScript create a user interface that can be altered independently of the

 - PHP scripts control the application and fill the HTML templates with data